TobiasPSP/doneland_sources/Components/Microcontroller/Families/Raspberry/Raspberry Pi/Assembly/Setup/README.md

 <img src="/assets/images/processor.png" width="80%" height="80%" />

-# Assembling Raspberry Pi 5
+# Assembling Raspberry Pi 5 And Installing Home Assistant

-> Step By Step Guide To Assemble A Raspberry Pi 5
+> Step By Step Guide To Assemble A Raspberry Pi 5 And Install Home Assistant OS Or Any Other OS

 Assembling a *Raspberry Pi 5* is a matter of just 10 minutes.
 Here are the steps required.

 <img src="images/raspberry_pi_5_logo_6_t.png" width="50%" height="50%" />

+> [!TIP:]
+> As part of the description, I am going to pre-load the free *Home Assistant* software on it.
+That's of course not required.
+You can choose a different image and run other operating systems on it as well.

 ## Mounting Active Cooler
 For this you need the *Raspberry Pi 5 board* and the *Raspberry Pi 5 Active Cooler* kit: